esbuild/community-plugins/README.md

 ## Plugin list

-* [@yarnpkg/esbuild-plugin-pnp](https://github.com/yarnpkg/berry/tree/master/packages/esbuild-plugin-pnp#yarnpkgesbuild-plugin-pnp): A plugin adding support for [Yarn Plug'n'Play](https://yarnpkg.com/features/pnp) installs.
+### New file extensions

 * [esbuild-graphql-loader](https://github.com/luckycatfactory/esbuild-graphql-loader): A plugin allowing for GraphQL file imports.
 * [esbuild-mdx](https://github.com/zaydek/esbuild-mdx): A plugin to render `.md` and `.mdx`-delimited files as React components.
+* [esbuild-plugin-glsl](https://github.com/vanruesc/esbuild-plugin-glsl): A plugin that adds support for GLSL file imports with optional shader minification.
+* [esbuild-plugin-glslx](https://github.com/evanw/esbuild-plugin-glslx): A plugin that supports [`*.glslx` files](http://evanw.github.io/glslx/) including type checking of GLSL code.
+* [esbuild-plugin-less](https://github.com/iam-medvedev/esbuild-plugin-less): A plugin to transform LESS files to CSS files.
+* [esbuild-plugin-sass](https://github.com/koluch/esbuild-plugin-sass/): A plugin to transform SASS files to CSS files
+* [esbuild-plugin-svgr](https://github.com/kazijawad/esbuild-plugin-svgr): A plugin to import `*.svg` files as React components.
+* [esbuild-stylus-loader](https://github.com/ym-project/esbuild-stylus-loader): A plugin to transform stylus files to css files.
+* [esbuild-svelte](https://github.com/EMH333/esbuild-svelte): A plugin to load and compile Svelte components.
+* [essass](https://github.com/fayismahmood/sassEs/): A plugin to transform SASS files to CSS files.

+### Other plugins

+* [@yarnpkg/esbuild-plugin-pnp](https://github.com/yarnpkg/berry/tree/master/packages/esbuild-plugin-pnp#yarnpkgesbuild-plugin-pnp): A plugin adding support for [Yarn Plug'n'Play](https://yarnpkg.com/features/pnp) installs.
 * [esbuild-plugin-cache](https://github.com/dalcib/esbuild-plugin-cache): A plugin to cache http/https modules.
 It works with [import-maps](https://github.com/WICG/import-maps).
 * [esbuild-plugin-flow](https://github.com/dalcib/esbuild-plugin-flow): A plugin to strip types for Flow files using flow-remove-types package.
-* [esbuild-plugin-glsl](https://github.com/vanruesc/esbuild-plugin-glsl): A plugin that adds support for GLSL file imports with optional shader minification.
-* [esbuild-plugin-glslx](https://github.com/evanw/esbuild-plugin-glslx): A plugin that supports [`*.glslx` files](http://evanw.github.io/glslx/) including type checking of GLSL code.
 * [esbuild-plugin-ifdef](https://github.com/Jarred-Sumner/esbuild-plugin-ifdef) A plugin that adds conditional code compilation for JavaScript/TypeScript using `//#ifdef CONDITION` comments.
 * [esbuild-plugin-ignore](https://github.com/Knowre-Dev/esbuild-plugin-ignore): A plugin to ignore some certain dependencies from bundling.
-* [esbuild-plugin-less](https://github.com/iam-medvedev/esbuild-plugin-less): A plugin to transform LESS files to CSS files.
 * [esbuild-plugin-pnp](https://github.com/shiftx/esbuild-plugin-pnp): A plugin to support yarn 2 (berry) with PnP (Plug’n’Play).
-* [esbuild-plugin-sass](https://github.com/koluch/esbuild-plugin-sass/): A plugin to transform SASS files to CSS files
-* [esbuild-plugin-svgr](https://github.com/kazijawad/esbuild-plugin-svgr): A plugin to import `*.svg` files as React components.
 * [esbuild-plugin-velcro](https://github.com/ggoodman/esbuild-plugin-velcro): A plugin to load npm (bare module) dependencies from the cloud and requiring no previous npm install.
-* [esbuild-stylus-loader](https://github.com/ym-project/esbuild-stylus-loader): A plugin to transform stylus files to css files.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
-* [esbuild-svelte](https://github.com/EMH333/esbuild-svelte): A plugin to load and compile Svelte components.
-* [essass](https://github.com/fayismahmood/sassEs/): A plugin to transform SASS files to CSS files.

 ## How to use a plugin